ChoGGi/SurvivingMars_CheatMods/Mods ChoGGi/Fix Bugs/MoreInfo.md

 **No Planetary Anomaly Breakthroughs when B&B is installed**

-It's probably a bug, but the underground wonders do add Breakthroughs.

 Mod option to disable this "fix" (and receive less Breakthroughs).

-City:InitBreakThroughAnomalies is called for each new city (surface/underground/asteroids)
+City:InitBreakThroughAnomalies() is called for each new city (surface/underground/asteroids).

-Calling it more than once removes the BreakthroughOrder list
+Calling it more than once clears the BreakthroughOrder list.

-That list is used to spawn planetary anomalies
+BreakthroughOrder is used to spawn planetary anomalies.

 **Colonists showing up on wrong map in infobar**